teuben/nemo/docs/source/rebound.rst

      - description

    * - reb2s
-     - convert rebound to NEMO
+     - convert a REBOUND SimulationArchive to a NEMO SnapShot

    * - s2reb
-     - convert NEMO to rebound
+     - convert a NEMO SnapShot to a REBOUND SimulationArchive

    * - reb_integrate
-     - integrate a system and produce a SimulationArchive
+     - integrate a system and produce a REBOUND SimulationArchive

    * - reb_viewer
-     - view a SimulationArchive
+     - view a REBOUND SimulationArchive

 Example